 The Sustainability Institute’s mission is to be a catalyst, convener, and champion of sustainability ideas and actions across and beyond the University of New Hampshire.
 The institute fosters a culture of sustainability that permeates the civic, professional, and personal lives of members of the UNH community.

-The Sustainability Institute’s mission is to be a catalyst, convener, and champion of sustainability ideas and actions across and beyond the University of New Hampshire (UNH).
-The institute fosters a culture of sustainability that permeates the civic, professional, and personal lives of members of the UNH community.
 As a public land-, sea- and space-grant institution, UNH has been dedicated to the public good for over 150 years.
 Sustainability, the collective commitment to human dignity for all people and ecological integrity in all places, is fundamental to the public good and is a core UNH value.
 In the process, the institute brings diverse people and ideas together to make the university a model sustainable learning community that reaches beyond campus to engage state, regional, national, and international partners to advance sustainable solutions.

 Our work is to advance sustainability in all aspects of UNH’s mission, including upholding our national standing as a top-ranked institution for sustainability.
 This work is built on three pillars: